South Carolina Code of Regulations

 D. Verification of licensure from every state where a license has been held, active or inactive, current or expired.
 Verification must be received directly from the respective state board to the South Carolina Board of Chiropractic Examiners.

-(1) satisfactory completion of a Special Volunteer License Application, including documentation of chiropractic school graduation and practice history;
+(1) satisfactory completion of a volunteer or special event license, including documentation of chiropractic school graduation and practice history;

 (3) documentation that applicant has been previously issued an unrestricted license to practice chiropractic in this state or another state of the United States;

 (4) documentation that applicant has never been the subject of any disciplinary action in any jurisdiction;

 (5) for volunteer licenses, documentation and acknowledgment that the applicant has no expectation of payment or compensation and must not receive any payment or compensation, either direct or indirect or monetary or in-kind, for chiropractic care or any health services rendered.

 During the period for which a volunteer license is issued, the following are the practice purposes upon which a volunteer license may be issued and renewed:

 (1) Needy and Indigent Care.
 A chiropractor's practice must be exclusively and totally devoted to providing chiropractic care to the needy and indigent in South Carolina.

 (2) State of emergency.
 A chiropractor's practice must be exclusively and totally devoted to providing chiropractic care to citizens of the State in areas which have been declared by the Governor to be in a state of emergency.

 C. Emergency License.
 This license shall be for chiropractors who wish to devote their expertise exclusively to providing chiropractic care to citizens of the State in areas which have been declared by the Governor's office to be in a state of emergency.
 It will limit practice to a specific site(s) and practice setting(s).
 There will be no licensure or other fees associated with this Emergency License.
 Requirements for the Emergency License shall be as follows: